zawadTazwar/UserReviewDashboard/readme.md

 - **source-control_str.md**: Describes our strategy for source control, including branch naming conventions, merge strategies, and commit policies.
 - **team_reviews.md**: Documentation of peer reviews within the team, reflecting on the work done and providing feedback for improvement.
 - **user_stories.md**: A collection of user stories that guide the development of the project, ensuring we're building features that users actually need.
+- **team_review_sprint2.md**: Documentation of peer reviews within the team, reflecting on the work done and providing feedback for improvement.
+- **process_model.md**: Outlines the team's sprint process, including a visual model, process components, changes made, and a proposed improvement for continuous documentation updates post-code review and testing.
+- **Comp_Arch.md**: Provides an overview of the component architecture of the application, detailing its key components, interactions, and justifications for the chosen architecture.
+- **team_reviews_sprint3.md**: Documentation of peer reviews within the team, reflecting on the work done for sprint 3.
+- **Microservices_Alternative_Architecture.md**: Outlines the shift from a component-based architecture to microservices, comparing their structures, code differences, and implications on the development lifecycle.

+`doc/images` folder contains the files that are used as images to explain our process models and architecture:
+- `Process-Model-Diagram.png`: Represents the workflow and stages of a project's development process; how tasks and activities progress from initiation to completion.
+- `UML_diagram.png`: Illustrates and communicates the structure, behavior, and interactions of the system or the process of the application.
+- `Microservices-Architecture.png`: Illustrates the Microservice Architecture and how different microservices are related to each other.

 Please refer to each document for detailed information on its respective topic.